salvadorjesus/web3-template/README.md

-# web3-template
+# Web3 template
-This is a template for creating websites that connect to smart contracts using the web3.js library.
+This is a template for creating web3 sites that connect to smart contracts using the web3.js library.

 ## Project Structure